Pagination

 }

-newer_url: null→ You're already seeing the most recent payments.older_urlexists → There are older payments available.
-Follow this URL to go back in time.future_urlexists → You can use this to check later if new payments were added after ID 120.
+* `future_url` exists → You can use this to **check later** if new payments were added **after ID 120**.

-If you later follow the future_url and no new payments exist, it will return:
+If you later follow the `future_url` and no new payments exist, it will return:

 "Pagination": {